 Rural Cambs Citizens Advice is registered under the Data Protection Act.

-Citizens Advice Rural Cambs and national Citizens Advice are both responsible for keeping your personal information safe and making sure we comply with data protection law.
-This means we’re a ‘joint data controller’ for your personal information.
+All members of the Citizens Advice network are responsible for keeping your personal information safe and making sure data protection law is followed.

 How will you use my data?

-First and foremost your information will be used to provide you with advice.
 We also use information in a way that doesn’t directly identify you to understand how different problems are affecting society and to take action to tackle these problems.
 As this is used for research it is kept separate from your case record.

 Where will you store my data?